 Founded on April 4, 1975, by Bill Gates and Paul Allen, today Microsoft is one of the largest and most successful companies in the world.
-Microsoft is the developer and distributor of Microsoft Windows, Microsoft Office, DirectX, XBox, and numerous other programs, games, and services.
+Microsoft is the developer and distributor of Microsoft Windows, Microsoft Office, DirectX, Xbox, and numerous other programs, games, and services.

 |Sales and support:||(800) 426-9400|